 What do H4 and L4 mean? (referring to four-wheel drive systems)

-If new to the off-road driving world, some terms can be confusing at first.
-The letters, numbers, and acronyms can blend into a meaningless jumble.
+You’ve just bought for your first true off-roader, and once you step inside, the letters, numbers, and acronyms can blend into a meaningless jumble.
 This article will help you further understand four-wheel drive systems.

 Learn More: If you are on the road and facing snowy conditions, read this article: Do I Use 4H or 4L to Drive in Snow?